 A clean up rule.

 This might mean that you create set rules on how you want meal times to go finish.
 Perhaps you want all snacks to happen at the table, then bowls be taken to the sink or counter.
+This is a daily habit for kids that honestly is a must for moms with large families.

 Maybe you decide no one can leave the kitchen after meals until it’s all clean.
 We do this with dinner.
 Everyone gets a job.
 Put dirty dishes on counter, load dishwasher, sweep floor, wipe down table top, etc.